 - Conditional Access

-We recommend Azure Active Directory Premium for most customers, the support for Azure MFA and Conditional Access alone adds tremendous value and helps businesses improve their security posture.
+We recommend Azure Active Directory Premium for most of our customers.
+The support for Azure MFA and Conditional Access alone adds tremendous value.
+Additionally, it will help your business improve its security posture.

 - Open Authorization (OAuth)

 - Mobile Application Management (MAM) and Azure Active Directory Conditional Access.